edoaltamura/edoaltamura/README.md

 ### Hi there! 👋 welcome to my Project Hub.

 I am a researcher in numerical multi-physics simulations with high-performance computers (HPC).
-As an astrophysicist by training, I work at the Jodrell Bank Centre for Astrophysics (University of Manchester, UK), and collaborate with the Virgo Consortium of Computational Cosmology Research and the Particles At heXascale program.
+As an astrophysicist by training, I work at the Jodrell Bank Centre for Astrophysics (University of Manchester, UK), and collaborate with the:
+- 🌌 Virgo Consortium of Computational Cosmology Research
+- 🖧 Particles At heXascale (PAX) program
+- 🛰️ Euclid space mission Consortium

 My research focuses on galaxy evolution through cosmic time, and the thermodynamic environments of groups and massive clusters of galaxies.

 #### My interests:
 - Data science pipelines at scale (100+TB)